Hilary Putnam: Rejection of functionalism

-Putnam himself formulated one of the main arguments against functionalism: the Twin Earth thought experiment.
-But there have been other criticisms.
+Putnam himself formulated one of the main arguments against functionalism, the Twin Earth thought experiment, though there have been additional criticisms.
 John Searle's Chinese room argument (1980) is a direct attack on the claim that thought can be represented as a set of functions.
-The thought experiment is designed to show that it is possible to mimic intelligent action with a purely functional system, without any interpretation or understanding.
+It is designed to show that it is possible to mimic intelligent action with a purely functional system, without any interpretation or understanding.
 Searle describes a situation in which a person who speaks only English is locked in a room with Chinese symbols in baskets and a rule book in English for moving the symbols around.
-The person is instructed, by people outside the room, to follow the rule book for sending certain symbols out of the room when given certain symbols.
+People outside the room instruct the person inside to follow the rule book for sending certain symbols out of the room when given certain symbols.
 The people outside the room speak Chinese and are communicating with the person inside via the Chinese symbols.
 According to Searle, it would be absurd to claim that the English speaker inside "knows" Chinese based on these syntactic processes alone.
 This argument attempts to show that systems that operate merely on syntactic processes cannot realize any semantics (meaning) or intentionality (aboutness).
 Searle thus attacks the idea that thought can be equated with following a set of syntactic rules and concludes that functionalism is an inadequate theory of the mind.
 Ned Block has advanced several other arguments against functionalism.